solaius/Table_Parser_Tester/README.md

   - pdfplumber
   - PDFMiner
   - Docling
+  - Camelot (with both Lattice and Stream methods)
 - Web interface for easy uploading and viewing of results
 - View both raw Markdown and rendered HTML tables
 - Modular design for easy extension with additional extraction engines